clebiovieira/todo-app/README.md

 # todo-app
 Lista de Tarefas Simples com intuíto de treinar os conceitos na integração das tecnologias.

-List of Simple Tasks.
-The main objective is to use concepts of integration about theses frameworks.

 Tecnologias:

+List of Simple Tasks in order to show how to use concepts of integration about theses frameworks.
+Technologies:

 FRONTEND:
 REACT, REACT-REDUX, AXIOS (Rest Client), WEBPACK, BOOTSTRAP....